MuhammedTech/Debugger/README.md

 ***password : admin***

 ## About
 The Bug Tracker is an application to track errors in software.
-It was created by Mukammed Alimbet as a personal pet project and compeleted independently.
+It was created by Mukammed Alimbet as a personal pet project and completed independently.
 Bug Tracker uses a ticketing system to record bugs or other issues in the software development process on a per-project basis.
 It implements user- and role-level security to ensure only authorized users can access tickets and projects.
 The application was built using Python / Flask framework with an sqlite3 database.
 Bug Tracker’s webpages use HTML5/Bootstrap.
 Roles: Bug Tracker has three roles that users can be assigned to.
 Users are automatically placed in a developer role upon registration.
 Below are brief descriptions of the permissions of each role:

 ## Features/Roles